Conservative contenders who could succeed Boris Johnson

+Tugendhat has no ministerial experience, and is reportedly is favored by some in the party as a good choice for a new start.

+An opponent of the 2016 Brexit referendum, Tugendhat has been a trenchant Johnson critic.
+He is also among a group of key Conservatives urging the U.K. to take a tougher stand on China.

-Braverman, a lawmaker and barrister who became England's attorney general in 2020, was the first to put her hat in the ring.
-She publicly announced Wednesday that she would seek to become the leader of Britain's Conservatives.
+Braverman, a lawmaker and barrister who became England’s attorney general in 2020, was the first to publicly announce she would seek to become the leader of Britain's Conservatives.

 Braverman is not well known among the public.
 Her announcement, made while she still served in Johnson's government, surprised many.